United States Secret Service Uniformed Division: Current weapons

-Like all other agents, the standard sidearm for the Uniformed Division is the SIG Sauer P229 (SIG Sauer P226) in .357 SIG.
+Like all other Secret Secret personnel, the standard sidearm for the Uniformed Division is the 9mm Glock 19.
 Officers are trained on standard shoulder weapons that include the FN P90 submachine gun, the 9mm Heckler & Koch MP5 submachine gun, and the 12-gauge Remington 870 shotgun.
 The continued use of the MP5 remains a source of controversy as many other federal agencies have moved away from submachine guns altogether and replaced them with automatic rifles.